Best Parental Control App in 2026 (Android & iPhone)

 Now that you’ve seen the most crucial aspects, it’s time for me to take you into the more specific overview of each parental block app.
 In my seven detailed reviews, you’ll be able to learn more about their features, platforms, ease of use, and pricing.
 So, let’s begin.

-1. Aura Parental Control – best for robust monitoring functionalities
+1. Aura Parental Control – best online safety for kids overall

 For more details, check out our comprehensive Aura review.